eads/hhdcpython/LESSON.md

 This exercise is meant to be as similar to a real world data cleaning task as possible.
 That means that in addition to writing some Python code, you'll be doing some command line work and using Git.

-I've had to take just a few shortcuts due to some limitations of Python Anywhere, which I will note throughout the lesson.
+I've had to take just one shortcut due to some limitations of PythonAnywhere, which I will note in the lesson.

 What seems like the biggest shortcut -- I prepared the skeleton of the code for you already -- isn't a shortcut in the real world at all.
 I *always* start data projects with a data processing template.
 I often develop it to a point I can pass it off to another developer who can handle the task but shouldn't have to worry about weird system and Python quirks.